pookatv/InitfsTools/README.md

 InitfsTools is an independent, community-developed project with no affiliation, endorsement, or sponsorship from Electronic Arts Inc. or any other rights holder.
 This software exists solely for educational, research, and preservation purposes.
 It is neither official software nor a product of EA or any publisher.
 The maintainers assert no ownership over any publisher code/assets - only what is minimally necessary to achieve basic functionality for the purposes described above.
 By using InitfsTools, you accept full responsibility for ensuring your use complies with all applicable laws and with any terms of service or end-user license agreements governing the software you use it with.
-This tool is not responsible for any account suspensions when using this alongside the EAAC.
+This tool is not responsible for any account suspensions when using this alongside the EAAC (if applicable).

 See [docs](./docs) for build instructions.